-Another fairy tale like a castle with towering pointed turrets, Drachenburg Castle, also known as Schloss Drachenburg and the Dragon Castle, is a private villa in Palace style constructed in the late 19th century.
-It was commissioned by Baron Stephan von Sarter who was a prominent figure in the are at the time but sadly, he personally never got a chance to live in the castle.
+Another fairy tale like castle with towering pointed turrets, Drachenburg Castle, also known as Schloss Drachenburg and the Dragon Castle, is a private villa in Palace style constructed in the late 19th century.
+It was commissioned by Baron Stephan von Sarter who was a prominent figure in the area at the time but sadly, he personally never got a chance to live in the castle.

-The place appears as a combination of castle, mansion and villa and has a very rich history.
+The place appears as a combination of castle, mansion, and villa and has a very rich history.
 During the Second World War, a very elite Nazi School moved in Drachenburg Castle, following which it was quite badly destroyed after it was bombarded during the war.
 It was then rebuilt in 1947 when it became a training center after being taken over by the German Rail Regional Office.

 It was only in 1971 that the property was bought by a private owner, Paul Spinat, after having been abandoned for almost 10 years, and it was returned to its former glory and was listed as a monument in 1986.

 The grounds are very well maintained with terraces offering excellent views up and down The Rhine.
-You can visit the castle via a guided tour of which they have several to chose from but you’re also free to visit the castle at your leisure with the help of the audio tour.
+You can visit the castle via a guided tour of which they have several to choose from but you’re also free to visit the castle at your leisure with the help of the audio tour.

 5. Burg Eltz – Rhine River Castle

 Burg Eltz was built in the 12th century and has been owned by the same family for over 850 years.
 But, it’s actually three castles in one.
 How come?